What is acne vulgaris?

-- The combined pill (estrogen and progesterone, or substitutes) may be effective at treating acne in women whose acne seems to caused by abrupt hormonal changes.
+- The combined pill, which contains estrogen and progesterone, or substitutes, may be effective at treating acne in women whose acne seems to be caused by abrupt hormonal changes.

 - Isotretinoin, part of the retinoids group, can be very effective at treating even severe acne, though is generally only used once all other treatment options have been explored.
-This is due to the teratogen risk and possible side-effects that isotretinoin may cause, which include headaches, joint and muscle pain.
+This is due to the risk of disturbing embryo development in pregnancy and other possible side-effects that isotretinoin may cause, which include headaches, joint and muscle pain.